 So!
 Let’s discuss these three cakes.
 The cake on the left has 1 teaspoon of baking powder, the middle cake has 2 teaspoons of baking powder, and the cake on the right has 3 teaspoons of baking powder.
 Other than the baking powder quantity changing, there is no other change in the recipe I used.
 You’ll notice that the cake with 3 teaspoons is actually shorter in width than the other cakes, even though they were cooked in the same pan.

 Moral of the story?
 Unless there’s a scientific reason why you’re using more baking powder, it can adversely impact your cake.
 This recipe uses 1 cup (160g) of brown rice flour, so 1 teaspoon is a suitable amount of baking powder.
 It will allow your gluten free lemon drizzle cake to rise while minimising the risk that it collapses on itself.

-- I haven’t tested this recipe with anything but brown rice flour.
+I haven’t tested this recipe with anything but white and brown rice flour.
 There’s only so much cake I can have in the house!

 As far as I have been able to ascertain, people generally make either the lemon drizzle (which soaks into the cake) OR the lemon icing.
 I say, why not both?
 Because I don’t like lemon zest in the cake (weird, I know) I like to double down on the lemon accompaniments.
 I also like to decorate with dehydrated lemon slices, as you can see from some of the pictures.